kaifczxc-lab/pASCNN/README.md

 - Yes.
 That's essentially the main factor
 - MNIST and some relational modes are more like problems where discrete bottlenecks can work
 - CIFAR and frozen-state probe are currently stronger in favor of linear_state

+Funny note:

+Why are codebook and linear_state called that way?
+There's one real reason for this.

+Explanation

+- linear_state says: "Give me the raw state, I'll figure it out myself."

+- codebook says: "Each class already has ready-made code, I'll check which code the output most closely resembles."

+---

 ## Resources: